 The Select Committee on Recycling and the Environment (SCORE) Report is an annual examination of Minnesota waste management programs and data, as well as providing detailed data by county.
 The MPCA uses SCORE information to detail trends in waste generation, management, and disposal.
 SCORE data trends are used to help develop sound policy and plans to manage waste in a manner that protects the environment and human health.

-- 2017 SCORE Report – Use the new interactive SCORE report to explore current data and trends.
+- Report on 2018 SCORE programs - Interactive tool for SCORE data to explore current data and trends.

-- Municipal Solid Waste (MSW) increased by 7.2%
+- Municipal solid waste (MSW) tonnage increased by 1.9%.

 - Overall tonnage of recycling increased by 4.9% over 2017.

 - Paper, metal, glass, and plastics continue to show to see growth in the amount collected over the last three years.

 - Recycling and organics collection grew to 45.9% of the MSW stream which is up from 44.6% in 2017.

 - Capture rate indicates how much of a specific recyclable material is captured for recycling relative to the total amount of the material in the waste stream.

 - Capture rates for paper in Minnesota are significantly higher than other material categories.

 - Plastics and food have higher opportunity than other material types due to high generation and currently low capture.